Three Floors

 Three Floors (Tre piani) is a 2021 Italian drama film co-produced, co-written and directed by Nanni Moretti.
-It is based on the 2017 novel Shalosh Qomot by Israeli writer Eshkol Nevo, moving the setting from Tel Aviv to Rome, and also marking Moretti's first adaptation of the work of another artist.
+It is based on the 2017 novel Shalosh Qomot by Eshkol Nevo, moving the setting from Tel Aviv to Rome, and also marking Moretti's first adaptation of the work of another artist.
+It stars an ensemble cast that includes Margherita Buy, Riccardo Scamarcio, Alba Rohrwacher, Adriano Giannini, Elena Lietti, Alessandro Sperduti, Denise Tantucci and Moretti, as neighbors in a three floor building.

-It stars Margherita Buy, Riccardo Scamarcio, Alba Rohrwacher, Adriano Giannini, Elena Lietti, Alessandro Sperduti, Denise Tantucci and Moretti.
-It had its world premiere at the 74th Cannes Film Festival on 11 July 2021.
-It is scheduled to be released in Italy on 23 September 2021 by 01 Distribution.
+The film had its world premiere in the main competition of the 74th Cannes Film Festival on 11 July 2021, where it was nominated for the Palme d'Or.
+It was theatrically released in Italy on 23 September 2021 by 01 Distribution.

 Plot

 The story of three families living on different floors of the same middle-class apartment building.

 Cast

 Production

 The shooting began on 4 March 2019 in Rome and lasted until May.
+It was delayed several times through 2020, in result of the COVID-19 pandemic, staying in post-production for almost two years.